andreafalzetti/andreafalzetti.github.io/_drafts/2017-06-22-elastic-on-tour-london-2017-developer-notes.markdown

 header-img: "img/2017/06/elastic-on-tour-2017-london.jpg"
 ---

 [Elastic{ON} Tour 2017](https://www.elastic.co/elasticon/tour/2017/london) was held today in London at [The Brewery](https://www.thebrewery.co.uk/), and I had the chance to attend it.
 The Elastic team has done a great job in organising the event, and I would like to thank them for the beautiful day.
-The location and catering were great, and so was the training Lab on [Elastic Timelion](https://www.elastic.co/blog/timelion-timeline) (pronounced "_Timeline_").
+The location and catering were great, and so was the training Lab on [Timelion](https://www.elastic.co/blog/timelion-timeline), pronounced "_Timeline_", is a Kibana module that helps to visualise time series data.

-The day started with an introduction to Elastic, followed by an Hands-On Training on _Time Series with Timelion_ for about 45 minutes.
-Timelion, a Kibana module that helps to visualise time series data.
+The day started with an introduction to Elastic, followed by an hands-on training on _Time Series with Timelion_ for about 45 minutes.

 ![elastic-tour-london-2017-timelion-android-vs-ios](/img/2017/06/elastic-tour-london-2017-timelion-android-vs-ios.jpg)

-The lab material included a dataset of ~300,000 entries of Apache logs.
-In the example above, we are comparing the _iOS_ vs. _Android_ hits during the last _30 days_ with an interval of _1d_.
+The lab material included a dataset of ~300,000 Apache logs entries.
+In the example above, we are comparing _iOS_ vs. _Android_ hits during the last _30 days_ with an interval of _1d_.

 The query below instead plots the average amount of data downloaded from Great Britain in comparison with Ireland, over the past month.

 ![elastic-tour-london-2017-timelion-countries-query](/img/2017/06/elastic-tour-london-2017-timelion-countries-query.jpg)

-After the lab, the Founder & CEO, Shay Banon, took the stage and talked about their exciting journey, starting as a distributed search engine ending becoming not only that.
+After the lab, the Founder & CEO, [Shay Banon](http://thedudeabides.com/), took the stage and talked about their exciting journey, starting as a distributed search engine ending becoming not only that.
 Today, Elastic is the most popular **Search** and **Logging** solution for modern software applications.

 My goal for today was to take home some general knowledge about Elasticsearch and its stack but also put my hands into the product during the lab.